15 Hand Tool Groups For Preparedness

 ‘Be prepared’.
 It’s an enormously general statement.
 Most people think of food storage with regards to preparedness.
 And it’s certainly important.
 However, there are countless additional categorical ambitions that one might choose to get into when it comes to being prepared.
 One of them is tools.
 Or maybe hand tools.
 Tools to assist with your self-reliance and sustainability.

+Many such categories involve a set of practical skills to go along with it.
 With that in mind, each skill set requires some of their own unique tools – of which many require electricity to operate.
 A significant challenge arises when there is no electricity.
 Could today’s skilled craftsman (for example) successfully perform their craft without the aid of electricity?
 Would it require additional hand tools (albeit a much slower process)?

-In a SHTF world, those who have the tools, the skills and the ingenuity to perform the basic tasks of building, repairing, modifying and adapting to circumstances which require ‘do-it-yourself’…those people will be better off.
+In a SHTF world, those who have the tools, the skills, and the ingenuity to perform the basic tasks of building, repairing, modifying and adapting to circumstances which require ‘do-it-yourself’…those people will be better off.

 With that said, it might be advantageous to consider the tools (hand tools?) which might become significant assets in such a world…

 Here’s how I would go about it.
 First, think about the tools that you may need to literally keep you alive.
 This may be somewhat unique, depending where you live too.